Skip to content

 Prerequisites

-• Linux x86_64 or ARM64 (see Install).
+• Linux x86_64 / ARM64 or macOS Apple Silicon (see Install).

 • A non-root user to run the daemon.

 • Sufficient disk — plan for record_count × value_size × 2 as a rough envelope (includes indexes).
+With slotcask (v2) you'll also accumulate seg-file slack as tombstones build up; either run vacuum periodically (or enable AUTO_VACUUM=1) or add headroom for the slack.

 Directory layout